 For decades, Benny Cenac has been graciously sponsoring events around the community and regularly donates to schools and events in the community.
 As a graduate of Nicholls State University, Benny Cenac is most fond of his involvement with the Nicholls State University College of Business Advisory Board, Nicholls State University Foundation, the Bridge to Independence Program, and the Nicholls State University Culinary School.

 As an avid philanthropist, Benny Cenac has also donated thousands to organizations across the state, including the dozens of regional, national and international causes.
-These include organization such as the Houma-Terrebonne NAACP, O.N.E./C.H.A.N.G.E., Terrebonne Association for Retarded Citizens, American Cancer Society, Coalition to Restore Coastal Louisiana, Louisiana Wildlife and Fisheries Foundation, and Make-A-Wish Foundation.
+These include organizations such as the Houma-Terrebonne NAACP, O.N.E./C.H.A.N.G.E., Terrebonne Association for Retarded Citizens, American Cancer Society, Coalition to Restore Coastal Louisiana, Louisiana Wildlife and Fisheries Foundation, and Make-A-Wish Foundation.

 A third-generation Houma resident, Benny Cenac has watched his community grow from a small fishing town along the Intracoastal Waterway to a large economic center full of opportunities.
 Events such as these continue to remind him that Houma’s greatest times are ahead as the community continues to invest in making the town a better place to live for all.